palantir/sls-packaging/readme.md

 The complete list of configurable properties:

- * `serviceName` the name of this pod, used to construct the final artifact's file name.
+ * `podName` the name of this pod, used to construct the final artifact's file name.
  * `service` <service name> <configuration closure> generates a block for a service within the pod.
 Service names must be kebab case.
     A service block can be configured with the following properties:
    * `productGroup` <group> the group of the product backing this service